 2015 Ford Transit – Conquerer of the White Van Market

 Once upon a time, I was the design engineer for the advanced vehicle package of the Ford Nantucket program.
 Nantucket was the code name of what would become the 1975 Ford Econoline full size van that was to continue in production with moderate updates through 2014 – about 39 years!.
-So, it was particularly meaningful to me to accept an invitation by Ford to attend the press preview for the Econoline’s (now “E-Series”) replacement in Kansas City, Missouri – the Ford Transit.2015 Ford Transit Group Shot
+So, it was particularly meaningful to me to accept an invitation by Ford to attend the press preview for the Econoline’s (now “E-Series”) replacement in Kansas City, Missouri – the Ford Transit.
+If you are going to use your van for your business, you may consider installing vehicle wraps Winston Salem to advertise your products or services at the same time.

 Hugely Complex Program – Lots of Choice Ford’s One Ford strategy dictates that vehicles be as common as possible around the world.
 While the E-Series has been the top selling large van in the USA for years, it was basically a North America only product.
 The European Transit van was completely different.
 Also, the American E-Series never had the breadth of product choices that the European Transit had.
-Now that has changed with the American-made Transit about as complex as the European model.2015 Ford Transit Wagon F34
+Now that has changed with the American-made Transit about as complex as the European model.

 (General Motors has the Chevrolet Express and GMC Savana vans that are sorely in need of updating.
 At present, The General has no vehicles in the USA facing these Euro-style competitors).